ieatkids569/Python_Review/README.md

-# Python Review: Object Oriented Programming
+# Python Review: Modules
-A class structures our code and save it as a blueprint.
-It is the basis for object oriented programming.
+Are libraries of code
+A file containing a set of functions and classes you want to include in your application In a way it is like a variable containing a code file
 ## Objective

-1. Object Oriented Programing
+1. Creating, importing, and  using modules
-2. Encapsulation
+2. Python virtual  environment
-   1. Syntax for defining classes
-   2. Using classes
-3. Inheritance
+3. JSON Module
-4. Polymorphism
+4. Requests Module